MarienvanLoon/programming-for-economists/_sources/schedule.txt

 * Homework:

-  * Datacamp: Do it yourself: Intro R - Pass/Fail grade (4)
+  * Datacamp: Do it yourself: Intro R
   * the assignment :ref:`here. <week5>`
-  * upload your python notebook for assignment Week 5 on github: Pass/Fail grade (5)
+  * upload your python notebook for assignment Week 5 on github: Pass/Fail grade (4)

 * Tutorial:

   * assignment week 5
+  * Python problems you encountered

 * Lecture: Introduction to R

 Week 6: R visualization